 If You Think Your Child Is Sick or Has Been Exposed to Covid-19

 If you believe your child is suffering a medical emergency, call 911 and seek urgent medical care.

 If you think your child may have symptoms consistent with Covid-19 or has been exposed to someone with Covid-19, call our office.
 We will help you figure out the next steps and get your child tested.

 If Your Child is Well and Has Not Been Exposed but Needs Testing for College or Travel

-If your child is well and has not been exposed to Covid-19 but needs testing for college or travel, you should access testing at a Vermont Department of Health Pop-Up Site.
+If your child is well and has not been exposed to Covid-19 but needs testing for college or travel, you can access testing at a Vermont Department of Health Pop-Up Site or local pharmacy.
 You can find one of these sites here.
 If you have difficulty finding a testing site, please call us.

 How Our Office is Caring for Patients During Covid

 Timber Lane Pediatrics is open and we are here for your child and your family.
 We continue to see children for well child care and sick visits.
 We remain as available to you as always, with office hours 7 days a week and an on-call provider available after hours.
 If you have a concern about your child, please call us.